sketch-hq/SketchAPI/docs/pages/plugins-publish-plugin.md

   - /guides/publishing-plugins/

 order: 105
-excerpt: Publish a plugin to make it available to the public or just your team and take advantage of Sketch's automatic update mechanism for plugins
+excerpt: Publish a plugin to make it available to the public or just your team and take advantage of Sketch’s automatic update mechanism for plugins
 ---

-Publish a plugin to make it available to the public or just your team and take advantage of Sketch's automatic update mechanism for plugins.
+Publish a plugin to make it available to the public or just your team and take advantage of Sketch’s automatic update mechanism for plugins.
 To let others know about your plugin submit to the official listing on the [Sketch website](https://sketch.com/extensions/).

 For automatic updates to work a plugin must be downloadable and available versions must be provided via an _appcast_.
 Sketch regularly checks for updates and prompts the user to install a new plugin version when it becomes available.
 Use the [Sketch Plugin Manager `skpm`](https://github.com/skpm/skpm) or follow the necessary steps manually to make your plugins available to others.